-At the final stage, we integrate the ADL-intra model with the EWC method and the IC method to take into account the issue of structural breaks.
-We implement the EWC method and the IC method to the ADL-intra model based on the ADL-intra model if the sequential Chow test rejects the null hypothesis of no structural break and otherwise keep the forecasts of the ADL-intra model as the final forecasts.
-(L. G. Cooper et al., 1999)(!!!
-INVALID CITATION !!!
-(Cooper, Baron et al. 1999, Petropoulos, Makridakis et al. 2014))To implement the EWC method, we re-estimate the ADL-intra model with ten estimation windows with different lengths (e.g., [1, 160], [3, 160], and [5 160] etc. until [19, 160], given an initial estimation window of 160 weeks, for example), and generate ten sets of forecasts.
-We then combine the ten sets of forecasts with equal weights.
-To implement the IC method, we estimate the forecast bias as the average value of the sixteen most recent residuals and add the value equally to the forecasts for each forecast horizon.
-We refer the models at this final stage as the ADL-intra-EWC model and the ADL-intra-IC model.
-Figure 7 illustrates the steps for the two methods.
+At the final stage, we integrate the ADL-intra model with the EWC method and the IC method respectively to take into account the problem of structural break.
+We implement the EWC method and the IC method to the ADL-intra model based on the ADL-intra model if the sequential Chow test rejects the null hypothesis of no structural break.
+Otherwise, we keep the forecasts generated by the ADL-intra model as the final forecasts.
+We refer the models at this final stage as the ADL-intra-EWC model and the ADL-intra-IC model respectively.
+The ADL-intra-EWC model and the ADL-intra-IC model may generate more accurate forecasts by taking into acount the problem of structrual break.
+Figure 2 provides a guide to implementing the ADL-intra-EWC model and the ADL-intra-IC model.

-Compared to Huang et al. (2014) where the general-to-specific models were specified manually, all the models we propose in this study are specified automatically using the LASSO procedure in SAS 9.4.
-The automation of the statistical forecasting procedure becomes essential as typically grocery retailers have more than 30,000 SKUs (Cooper, Baron et al. 1999, Petropoulos, Makridakis et al. 2014).
+Compared to Huang et al. (2014) where the general ADL models were simplified manually based on statistical significance, all the models we propose in this study are specified automatically using the LASSO procedure in SAS 9.4.
+The automation of the statistical forecasting procedure becomes essential as typically grocery retailers have tremendous amount of SKUs (L. G. Cooper et al., 1999)

 The experimental design

+In this study, we evaluate the forecasting performance of the following models:

+The Base-lift method: the method is widely used by retailers in practice.
+It generates baseline forecasts using simple exponential smoothing method and makes adjustments for any incoming promotional event based on the lift effect by the most recent promotional event.
+More detailed descriptions can be found in Gür Ali et al. (2009) and Huang et al. (2014).

+The ADL-own model: as introduced in section 6.

+The ADL-intra model: as introduced in section 6.

+The ADL-intra-EWC model: as introduced in section 6.

+The ADL-own-EWC model: similar to ADL-intra-EWC, except that the EWC method is integrated into the ADL-own model.

+The ADL-intra-IC model: as introduced in section 6.

+The ADL-own-IC model: similar to ADL-intra-IC, but the EWC method is integrated into the ADL-own model.

-In this study, Gür Ali et al. (2009)we evaluate the forecasting performance of the models with rolling origins (Tashman, 2000).
-We specify the model with an estimation window of 160 weeks, move the estimation window forward every two weeks and have 18 rolling events.
+We evaluate the forecasting performance of these models with rolling origins for robustness (Tashman, 2000).
+For example, we specify the model with an estimation window of 160 weeks, move the estimation window forward every two weeks and have 18 rolling events.
 We re-specify the model using the updated estimation window and generate the forecasts.
-We presume the value of the price and promotion information to be known and we use the forecast value of the product sales when the forecast horizon is beyond one week.
+We presume the value of the price and promotion information to be known, as this is part of the retailer’s inventory plan, and we use the forecast value of the product sales when the forecast horizon is beyond one week.
 For each rolling event, we generate one to H week-ahead forecasts, where H is 1, 4, and 8, to approximate the situation retailers face in practice.
-Gür Ali, SayIn et al. (2009)
+For the EWC method, we estimate the ADL-intra model with ten estimation windows with different lengths (e.g., [1, 160], [3, 160], and [5 160] etc. until [19, 160]), and generate ten sets of forecasts.
+We then combine the ten sets of forecasts with equal weights.
+For the IC methods, we estimate the forecast bias as the average value of the sixteen most recent residuals and add the value equally to the forecasts for each forecast horizon.